|Sales & Marketing|

 iTransact (itransact.com) is a merchant account provider that also offers online payment gateways as a value-added service.
-The company resells the merchant services of several processors, including First Data, Global Payments, TSYS, and Chase Paymentech. iTransact markets its “iTransact Gateway” as a credit card processing solution for just about every business, but also promotes that it can supply other credit card processing hardware as well.
-The company started out as an electronic check processor in 1994 and expanded to make credit card processing its largest area of business.
+The company resells the merchant services of several processors, including First Data, Global Payments, TSYS, and Chase Paymentech.
+The company started out as an electronic check processor in 1994 and expanded over time to make credit card processing its largest area of business.
 In 2010, iTransact merged with National Merchant Services to form iTransact Group LLC. iTransact is a registered ISO/MSP of Fifth Third Bank, Cincinnati, Ohio, and is located at 314 South 200 West, Farmington, Utah 84025-0999.
+Stephen Hall is listed as the CEO of iTransact.

 iTransact appears to employ salaried in-house sales agents to market its services, and there is no indication at this time that the company hires independently contracted agents.
 We are currently unable to locate any iTransact reviews that accuse the company’s sales team of unethical conduct, but a few merchants express initial surprise at higher-than-expected setup costs.
 These merchants all go on to add that their confusion over these costs was quickly resolved by excellent customer service.
-The iTransact website does not appear to engage in any deceptive advertising strategies.
+As an additional point in the company’s favor, the iTransact website does not appear to engage in any deceptive advertising strategies.

 We are currently unable to locate any iTransact complaints that accuse the company of being a ripoff or a scam.
 In fact, the company is not showing any complaints online whatsoever, and there are several positive testimonials that praise iTransact’s customer service.
 Since the company resells the services of multiple processors, it is possible that some merchant complaints are redirected to these other companies’ online profiles.
 At this time, however, we can locate only positive descriptions of the service and support offered by iTransact itself.
 We are therefore awarding the company an “A+” rating in this category.